parnic/node-screenlogic/README.md

 * `pumpCircArray` - array (size 8) holding data about pumps attached to the system
 * `interfaceTabFlags` - integer
 * `showAlarms` - integer

+## SLSetCircuitStateMessage

+Passed as an argument to the emitted `circuitStateChanged`.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

+### Properties

+* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
+* `circuitId` - integer indicating the ID of the circuit to set the state of.
+  * This ID can be retrieved from `SLControllerConfigMessage`'s `bodyArray` property.
+* `circuitState` - integer indicating whether to switch the circuit on (`1`) or off (`0`).